 |Green beans quickly blanched, then tossed in a sweet and sour mix of vinegar and sugar, a few seasonings and bacon, make up this old fashioned spicy, tangy dish.|

 Sweet and Sour Green BeansYou're either gonna love these or hate them, but then again, if you've ever even heard of them, well... ya probably already know that!
 Another old fashioned dish, spicy and tangy, sweet and sour, I find them absolutely addictive.
 The more I eat, the more I want.

-Some Southern recipes stew the death out of green beans, and frankly lots of folks still do love them that way.
+I love a good pot of slow stewed green beans, but some Southerners literally boil the death out of them, until they are barely green and mostly gray really, and frankly lots of folks still do love them that way.
+Trust me.
+There is a world of difference in slow stewing and boiled to death.
 For this recipe, I like to blanch them just to a crisp tender and then toss them in the hot vinegar sauce to warm them through.
 That way they retain just a bit of crunch and their pretty bright green color.

 I think this recipe is best with whole green beans, and until fresh garden beans come in, I like to use frozen.
 You can use pretty much any kind of green bean though - the flat Italian style green beans work great for this dish, as do French style, and even plain ole cut green beans.
 In a pinch canned green beans work, but try to go with frozen over canned if possible.